Adhi1106/personal_diary/README.md

 style.css – layout, styling, and typography

+soft-floral-pattern.png - Background image for the web page

 ## What I Learned
 - Structuring web pages using semantic HTML
 - Styling layouts with CSS